rhymes-ai/Allegro/README.md

     For better visual quality, please use imageio to save the video.

 #### Multi-Card Inference
-We release multi-card inference code and PAB in [Allegro-VideoSys](https://github.com/nightsnack/Allegro-VideoSys).
+For both Allegro & Allegro TI2V: We release multi-card inference code and PAB in [Allegro-VideoSys](https://github.com/nightsnack/Allegro-VideoSys).

 ## Limitation
 - The model cannot render celebrities, legible text, specific locations, streets or buildings.